Neuro-Mechatronics-Interfaces/MicroROS-PICO/README.md

 file, You can obtain one at https://mozilla.org/MPL/2.0/.
 -->

-An all-in-one package for building a local MicroROS workspace supporting ROS2 on a Raspberry Pi PICO.
+An all-in-one package for building a local MicroROS workspace supporting ROS2 and flashing a ROS2 node on a Raspberry Pi PICO.

 These instructions were put together to get a new PICO microcontroller up-and-running and integrated into a larger ROS2 framework connected to a host server.
 The installation steps are tailored to a Linux system, but the Raspberry Pi company has a detailed [setup manual](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf) for getting set up on multiple system types.

 ### Installation

-First of all, make sure you have at least [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation.html) on Ubuntu 20.04 or [ROS2 Humble]((https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) on Ubuntu 22.04 installed on your PC.
+First of all, make sure you have at least [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation.html) on Ubuntu 20.04 or [ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) on Ubuntu 22.04 installed on your PC.

 Make sure your packages are up-to-date.
 ```bash